ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 see {{Section 7.6 of HTTP}}.
 In case of timeout or error, the Oblivious Relay Resource can generate a response with an appropriate status code.

-In order to achieve the privacy and security goals of the protocol an Oblivious Relay Resource also needs to observe the guidance in
+In order to achieve the privacy and security goals of the protocol, an Oblivious Relay Resource also needs to observe the guidance in {{relay-responsibilities}}.
-{{relay-responsibilities}}.

 An Oblivious Gateway Resource acts as a gateway for requests to the Target Resource (see {{Section 7.6 of HTTP}}).
 The one exception is that any